Sum Rate optimization for RIS-Aided RSMA system with Movable Antenna: Introduction

-Rate-Splitting Multiple Access (RSMA) is a multiple-access paradigm poised for next-generation wireless networks.
-It partitions each user’s message into a common part and a private part, which are encoded into a common stream and private streams, respectively\cite{mao2018rate}.
-Users first treat the private streams as noise to decode the common stream and cancel it, thereby partially mitigating multiuser interference followed by which each user treats others' private streams as noise while decoding its own message.
-Various RSMA architectures have been developed and studied in which 1-layer RSMA has been demonstrated to deliver strong performance and is widely adopted\cite{hao2015rate}.
-Also, RSMA demonstrates robust interference management capabilities under various channel conditions.Specifically, in the limiting cases of weak or strong inter-user interference, it automatically adjusts the split between common and private information and degenerates to space-division multiple access (SDMA) or non-orthogonal multiple access (NOMA), enabling flexible operation across scenarios\cite{mao2022rate}.
-Moreover, RSMA affords higher degrees of freedom than SDMA and NOMA, leading to faster growth of user rates with the signal-to-noise ratio (SNR)\cite{hao2017achievable}\cite{piovano2017optimal}.
+Rate-Splitting Multiple Access (RSMA) is a promising multiple-access scheme for next-generation wireless networks.
+It splits each user’s message into a common part and a private part, encoded into one common stream and multiple private streams, respectively~\cite{mao2018rate}.
+Each user first decodes the common stream by treating all private streams as noise, and then decodes its own private message after removing the common stream.
+Among various RSMA architectures, 1-layer RSMA is widely adopted due to its strong performance~\cite{hao2015rate}.
+RSMA also enables robust interference management under diverse channel conditions.
+In particular, under weak or strong inter-user interference, it can adapt the common-private split and reduce to SDMA or NOMA, respectively~\cite{mao2022rate}.
+Moreover, RSMA achieves higher degrees of freedom than SDMA and NOMA, yielding faster user-rate growth with the signal-to-noise ratio (SNR)~\cite{hao2017achievable,piovano2017optimal}.

-Reconfigurable intelligent surface (RIS) is a kind of metasurface technology consisting of a two-dimensional array of reflective elements, each of which can independently adjust the phase of the incident signal according to the instantaneous channel, thereby synthesizing highly directive reflected beams and enhancing system performance—especially when the line-of-sight (LoS) path between the base station and users is blocked or severely attenuated by obstacles.
-Extensive investigations on RIS have been performed across diverse deployment scenarios like in \cite{wu2019intelligent}\cite{huang2019reconfigurable}\cite{yang2021energy}.
+Reconfigurable intelligent surface (RIS) is a kind of metasurface technology consisting of a two-dimensional array of reflective elements, each of which can independently adjust the phase of the incident signal according to the instantaneous channel, thereby synthesizing highly directive reflected beams and enhancing system performance—especially when the line-of-sight (LoS) path between the base station (BS) and users is blocked or severely attenuated by obstacles.
+Extensive investigations on RIS have been performed across diverse deployment scenarios like in \cite{wu2019intelligent,huang2019reconfigurable,yang2021energy}.